-Denis' expertise includes the study of vascular plants, Odonata (dragonflies and damselflies), Lepidoptera (butterflies) and birds.
+♦ Denis has been involved in ecology and nature conservation for more than 25 years.
 He is a specialist in conducting habitat surveys, ecological impact assessments, habitat creation projects, biodiversity action plans and formulating management plans, particularly for urban sites.
 He also has a great interest in ancient woodland history and ecology particularly in lowland England.

 ♦ Previously Denis worked for the London Wildlife Trust (LWT) as Habitat Survey Manager supervising and carrying out habitat surveys for the Greater London Authority.
 Whilst working in this capacity Habitat Surveys of the L B Hackney, part of Havering, Barking & Dagenham, Camden, Waltham Forest, Lewisham, Merton and part of Enfield were conducted over the summer periods of 2001-7.
 Supervision/coordination of surveys of other London boroughs, canals and breeding birds of the capital's squares and gardens were also undertaken.

-1996 Denis kick-started work on 'biodiversity' in London when he produced the Regional Biodiversity Audit: Habitats in London for the London Biodiversity Partnership.
+♦ In 1996, Denis kick-started work on 'biodiversity' in London when he produced the Regional Biodiversity Audit: Habitats in London for the London Biodiversity Partnership.
 This information was used in compiling the Partnership's London Biodiversity Audit vol. 1 (published in 2000).